Call for Proposals 3rd BOEING Engineering Student Competition

 It is our pleasure to announce the first BOEING Engineering Student Competition.
 BOEING, in collaboration with the College of Engineering at Alfaisal University, has established a competition for selecting and awarding the best engineering projects every academic semester.
 The awards will be celebrated in a ceremony attended by representatives from Alfaisal University and BOEING.
 The winners will be invited to present their work in a poster exhibition and award ceremony.

 This is a fantastic opportunity to enhance your CV and boost your career path.

 Scope of Projects

 • Projects are expected to provide innovative technology-driven solutions that have positive impact on health and safety, economy growth, sustainability, social and society, within and beyond the Kingdom of Saudi Arabia.

-Proposals are expected to be related to the following engineering disciplines:
+Proposals are expected to be related to the following engineering tracks: